-The critical importance of recording, holding, using and sharing information effectively is set out in Parts one, two and five of this document, and therefore the designated safeguarding lead should be equipped to:
+The critical importance of recording, holding, using and sharing information effectively is set out in Parts one, two and five of this document, and therefore the designated safeguarding leads should be equipped to:

-- understand the importance of information sharing, both within the school and college, and with other schools on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR); - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping.
+- understand the importance of information sharing, both within the school and with other schools on transfer including in-year and between primary and secondary education, and with the safeguarding partners, other agencies, organisations and practitioners; - understand relevant data protection legislation and regulations, especially the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR); - be able to keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - The School's information management system holds more than one emergency contact number for each pupil. - A proportionate risk-based approach will be taken when considering the level of information that is provided to and shared with temporary staff, volunteers and contractors.

-2.6.9 Availability

-- 2.6.9.1 During term time the Designated Safeguarding Lead (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
-A safeguarding emergency number is provided for staff to contact the Designated Safeguarding Lead out of normal school hours and holidays. - 2.6.9.2 Parents are welcome to approach the Designated Safeguarding Lead if they have any concerns about the welfare of any child in the school.
-The DSL or a Deputy DSL is always available during school hours to discuss safeguarding concerns.
+- 2.6.9 Availability - 2.6.9.1 During term time, the Designated Safeguarding Leads (or a deputy) will always be available (during school hours) for staff in the school to discuss any safeguarding concerns.
+A safeguarding emergency number is provided for staff and any club leaders to contact a member of the Safeguarding team out of normal school hours and holidays. - 2.6.9.2 Parents are welcome to approach the Designated Safeguarding Leads if they have any concerns about the welfare of any child in the school.
+A member of the Safeguarding team is always available during school hours to discuss safeguarding concerns.
 There are arrangements in place for out of hours via email.
-If preferred, parents may discuss concerns in private with the pupil's class teacher/form tutor, child's form teacher or the Head who will notify the Designated Safeguarding Lead in accordance with these procedures.
-In exceptional circumstances, where the DSL or Deputy is not able to be on site, they will be available via Zoom or Teams Conference Calls. - 2.6.9.3 If the Designated Safeguarding Lead is unavailable their duties will be carried out by one of the Deputy Designated Safeguarding Leads.
-The Deputy Designated Safeguarding Leads' details are also set out in the school contacts list at the front of this Policy.
-In this Policy, reference to the Designated Safeguarding Lead includes the Deputy Designated Safeguarding Leads where the Designated Safeguarding Lead is unavailable. - 2.6.9.4 For situations where the Designated Safeguarding Lead or deputies are not available the Deputy Head's PA will co-ordinate safeguarding remotely and liaise with the DSL or a Deputy.
-The Deputy Head's PA is able to access child protection files and update them accordingly and liaise with children's social workers.
+There are arrangements in place for out of hours via email.
+If preferred, parents may discuss concerns in private with the pupil's class teacher/form tutor, child's form teacher or the Head who will notify the Designated Safeguarding Leads in accordance with these procedures.
+In exceptional circumstances, where the Safeguarding team is not able to be on site, they will be available via an Online Conference Call. - 2.6.9.3 If the Designated Safeguarding Leads are unavailable their duties will be carried out by one of the Safeguarding team.
+In this Policy, reference to the Designated Safeguarding Lead includes the Deputy Designated Safeguarding Leads where the Designated Safeguarding Lead is unavailable.

-3 Duty of staff, Governors and volunteers
+3. Duty of staff, Governors and volunteers